flancian/garden/Open Letter to Peter Singer.md

 I was born in Argentina; I grew up and studied there and moved to Switzerland for work when I was 30.
 I am a Staff Engineer currently at [[Google]].
 I am engaged in [[Effective Altruism]] and occasionally allow myself to hedge irrationally after careful consideration :)

+Inspired by your works, I started a project for

 ## Farewell